Technobabies/meli-ecommerce-front/README.md

 ## 🚀 Features

 - Create new orders with validated payloads
+- Shopping cart with credit card payment form and client-side validation
 - Manage products dynamically
 - Well-structured API service layer using Axios
 - Unit tests with Jest for reliability